What is Liquidation?

 Liquidation Specialists

-Some companies that are especially good in liquidation sales include Tuesday Morning, Big Lots, and Ollie’s.
-These companies usually buy the leftover inventory at a much lower price than its actual market price.
+Some especially good companies in liquidation sales include Tuesday Morning, Big Lots, and Ollie’s.
+These companies usually buy the leftover inventory at much lower than its actual market price.
 Then they resell them at less than their retail price but still make a massive profit given that the purchase price is significantly lower than the retail price.

 Advantages and Disadvantages of Liquidation